abdvl/Redux-Observable-Scaffold/README.md

 # redux-observable-scaffold
-Simplify redux boilerplate code when using redux-observable.

 There are too much boilerplate code in react&redux project.

-Simplify the action &reducer creation and fully utlize [redux-observable](https://github.com/redux-observable/redux-observable) and [rx.js](https://github.com/ReactiveX/rxjs)

-The creation of action and redux could be this simple:
+Simplify the action &reducer creation and fully utlize [redux-observable](https://github.com/redux-observable/redux-observable) and [rx.js](https://github.com/ReactiveX/rxjs).
+That could be this simple:

 ```js
 import 'rxjs';